Black voters know what they want. On Tuesday, it was Joe Biden. Here's why.

 "I sensed a strong lean toward Biden that had nothing to do with conservatism or moderate thinking," she said.
 "Older African Americans know the deal and the hand dealt to us.
 The sooner we feel our power, the sooner this destructive administration will be dismantled."

-An NBC News analysis of exit polling data found that among all voters, those who prioritized the defeat of Trump in November voted overwhelmingly for Biden.
+An NBC News analysis of exit polling data found that among all voters, those who prioritized defeating Trump in November voted overwhelmingly for Biden.

-“That’s not unlike our day-to-day life,” Candis Smith, an associate professor of political science and African American studies at Penn State, said.
-“How black folks navigate the world, how we deal with every major feature of our lives must involve some sort of calculation about what white people are going to do, is this safe to do around them, what will the consequences be?
+"That's not unlike our day-to-day life," said Candis Smith, an associate professor of political science and African American studies at Penn State.
+"How black folks navigate the world, how we deal with every major feature of our lives must involve some sort of calculation about what white people are going to do — is this safe to do around them?
+What will the consequences be?
 How must I smile to ease any fear you may have of me?
 Which injustice will I protest?
 That is part of black life in America.
-Why would voting be any different?”
+Why would voting be any different?"

 Others see a self-limiting but logical voting pattern that merits examination.

-“It’s frustrating,” Cliff Albright, a co-founder of the nonprofit Black Voters Matter, said.
-“Even most of the black people voting with Biden aren’t with him because they think he’s best on the issues.
-It’s a lot of, ‘I'm with him because I think he’s the best person who can beat Trump.’”
+"It's frustrating," said Cliff Albright, a co-founder of the nonprofit Black Voters Matter.
+"Even most of the black people voting with Biden aren't with him because they think he's best on the issues.
+It's a lot of 'I'm with him because I think he's the best person who can beat Trump.'"

-Sitting in the pews at the First Nazareth Baptist Church in Columbia, South Carolina, days before the primary, J.P.
+Sitting in the pews at First Nazareth Baptist Church in Columbia days before the South Carolina primary, J.P.
 Jones, 71, a retired school district employee, sighed when asked about her vote.

 "Biden," Jones said, "unfortunately."